Skip to content

 People without physical limitations can also benefit from this type of practice as well.
 It is a faith-integrated practice that incorporates the concept of body, mind and spirit in a holistic manner.

-The class will be taught using a chair.
-Standing poses will also be taught and the chair can be used for balance support as needed.
+The class is taught using a chair.
+Standing poses are also taught and the chair can be used for balance support as needed.

 Wear loose comfortable clothing.